FamilySearch/pewpew/README.md

       in the channel or event loop???
 - create stats viewer (raw html + js + css - no server)
 - allow load_patterns/config to change while a test is running
-- verbose output mode (show when a request is made, when a response is received with RTT)
 - add test monitoring.
 Possibly use tui for terminal output.
 Have webserver which will display a dashboard
-- make the check for load_pattern happen during deserialization so a parse error with line numbers can be propogated